arthvadrr/SuperDucky/README.md

 ### Installation

-From root, you can install dependencies:
+From root, you can install dependencies for both `server/` and `overlay/` using:

 ```bash
 npm run install-all